Jesus Christ Superstar: 1990s and 2000s

 The North American touring revival of Superstar in 1992 starred Neeley and Anderson reprising their respective Broadway and 1973 film roles as Jesus and Judas, receiving positive reviews for their performances.
 This production also starred both Dennis DeYoung as Pilate, and Syreeta and Irene Cara sharing Mary Magdalene.
 Originally expected to run for three to four months, the tour ended up running for five years.
 Original cast replacements to this tour included Christine Rea as Mary Magdalene, Jason Raize as Pontius Pilate and Simone as the Maid by the Fire and understudy for Mary.

-Also in 1992 a touring concert version was staged in Australia starring John Farnham as Jesus, Jon Stevens as Judas and Kate Ceberano as Mary.
-Anthony Warlow was also originally set to star as Pilate but he had to leave the production due to his Non-Hodgkin lymphoma diagnosis.
+Also in 1992, a touring concert version was staged in Australia starring John Farnham as Jesus, Jon Stevens as Judas and Kate Ceberano as Mary.
+Anthony Warlow was also originally set to star as Pilate but he had to leave the production due to his Non-Hodgkin lymphoma diagnosis, though he was replaced by John Waters.
 This production broke box office records and produced a number 1 soundtrack album.
-In 1994, a New Zealand production starred Darryl Lovegrove as Jesus, Jay Laga'aia as Judas and Frankie Stevens as Caiaphas.
+In 1994, a New Zealand production starred Darryl Lovegrove as Jesus, Jay Laga'aia, Catherine Laga’aia’s father, as Judas and Frankie Stevens as Caiaphas.
 Also in 1994, a stage version titled Jesus Christ Superstar: A Resurrection was performed in Atlanta, Austin and Seattle featuring Amy Ray and Emily Saliers of the Indigo Girls as Jesus and Mary Magdalene respectively, and Michael Lorant as Judas.